mobs-fbk/llm_interaction_simulator/README.md

 The primary aim of this experiment is to observe and analyze how AI agents behave and interact in roles of authority and subordination within a controlled environment.

 ## 🚀 Getting Started

-To get started with the LLM Interaction Simulator, choose either a traditional virtual environment setup or a Docker-based setup based on your preference.

 ### 🛠️ Installation